-RAID level Short description Detailed description RAID-3 High-bandwidth mode • RAID-3 requires one dedicated disk in the logical drive to hold redundancy information (parity).
+RAID level Short description Detailed description RAID-1 Striping/Mirroring mode A minimum of two drives is required for RAID-1: one for the user data and one for the mirrored data.
+The DS4000 Storage Subsystem implementation of RAID- is basically a combination of RAID-1 and RAID-10, depending on the number of drives selected.
+If only two drives are selected, RAID-1 is implemented.
+If you select four or more drives (in multiples of two), RAID 10 is automatically configured across the volume group: two drives for user data, and two drives for the mirrored data. • RAID-1 provides high performance and the best data availability.
+On a RAID-1 logical drive, data is written to two duplicate disks simultaneously.
+On a RAID-10 logical drive, data is striped across mirrored pairs. • RAID-1 uses disk mirroring to make an exact copy of data from one drive to another drive.
+If one drive fails in a RAID-1 array, the mirrored drive takes over. • RAID-1 is costly in terms of capacity.
+One-half of the drives are used for redundant data.
+RAID-3 High-bandwidth mode High-bandwidth mode RAID-3 requires one dedicated disk in the logical drive to hold redundancy information (parity).
 User data is striped across the remaining drives.
 RAID-3 is a good choice for applications such as multimedia or medical imaging that write and read large amounts of sequential data.
 In these applications, the I/O size is large, and all drives operate in parallel to service a single request, delivering high I/O transfer rates.
-RAID-5 High I/O mode • RAID-5 stripes both user data and redundancy information (parity) across all of the drives in the logical drive. • RAID-5 uses the equivalent of one drive's capacity for redundancy information.
-RAID-5 is a good choice in multi-user environments such as database or file-system storage, where the I/O size is small and there is a high proportion of read activity.
+RAID-5 High I/O mode RAID-5 stripes both user data and redundancy information (parity) across all of the drives in the logical drive.
+RAID-5 uses the equivalent of one drive's capacity for redundancy information.
+RAID-5 is a good choice in multi-user environments such as database or file-system storage, where the I/C size is small and there is a high proportion of read activity.
 When the I/O size is small and the segment size is appropriately chosen, a single read request is retrieved from a single individual drive.
 The other drives are available to concurrently service other I/O read requests and deliver fast read I/O request rates.